 - to list resources for further information and training.

 Wildlife damage management (WDM) is an exciting field with many opportunities to provide solutions to the complex issues involved in human-wildlife interactions.
 But WDM also confronts wildlife control operators (WCO) with a variety of threats to their physical well-being.
-Injuries can result from misued equipment (Figure 1), mishandled wildlife, harsh weather, and dangerous situations, such as electrical lines.
+Injuries can result from misused equipment, mishandled wildlife, harsh weather, and dangerous situations, such as electrical lines.

 These threats are not hypothetical.
 Though no statistics are available for the WDM industry in particular, the authors are aware of several instances where WCOs have lost their lives or suffered serious injuries in the course of performing WDM.
 While accidents do happen, the fact is the vast majority of “accidents” are entirely preventable and occur due to hurried behavior, neglect of procedures, and lack of attention to the task at hand.